sashinpivotal/scs-workshop-2018/README.md

     -   How many of you have worked with PAAS platforms such as Cloud Foundry or Kubernetics?
 -   Workshop starts at 9AM and ends at 5PM
-    -   Two 20 minutes breaks, one in the morning and one in the afternoon
+    -   Two 15 minutes breaks, one in the morning and one in the afternoon
-    -   Lunch is 1 hour starting from ??
+    -   Lunch is 1 hour around noon

 ## Workshop Agenda